tbielawa/formattest/pypi_notice.rst

 ``argparse`` Integration
 ------------------------

-Example script using ``bitmath.BitmathType`` as an argparser argument
+Example script using :func:`bitmath.BitmathType` as an argparser argument
 type:

 .. code-block:: python